 Roast the walnuts

-Place the walnuts along with the cumin seeds, on a medium flame for 2-4 minutes.
+Place the walnuts and cumin seeds, on a medium flame for 2-4 minutes.

 Blend